shader-slang/slang/docs/command-line-slangc.md

 Limitations
 -----------

-A major limitation of the `slangc` command today is that there is no provision for getting both compiled code *and* reflection data out in a single invocation.
+A major limitation of the `slangc` command today is that there is no provision for getting reflection data out along with the compiled shade rcode.
 For now, the command-line tool is best seen as a debugging/testing tool, and all serious applications should drive Slang through the API.